oracle/rwloadsim/docs/DIRECTIVES.md

 variables.

-Many directives can be changed several times in your rwl source files, which means the actual value will be used onwards during scanning and parsing.
+Many directives can be changed several times in your rwl source files, which means the actual value will be used on-wards during scanning and parsing.
 A directive set in one source file will be applied in subsequent sources files both when these are on the command line or as include files.